protobuf:generate-test

 0.5.0 |

-Whether to register the output directories as compilation roots with Maven.
+Register the output directories as compilation roots with Maven.

-Generally, you want to do this, but there may be edge cases where you wish to control this behaviour manually instead.
-In this case, set this parameter to be Default: true |
+This allows Generally, users want to do this, but there may be edge cases where one wishes to control this behaviour manually instead.
+In this case, they should set this parameter to be Default: true |

 <rubyEnabled> |